Who’s who

 Robert is Vice Chair of the Board of Trustee for Step One Charity supporting people across Devon facing challenges with their mental health, learning disabilities and neurodiversity.
 Robert is most proud of his work as former Chair of Governors for a large school for children with complex learning needs in Berkshire, during which time he led the funding, development and opening of a new, state-of-the-art school complex.
 He and his family support his son, a young adult with special needs.

-Robert is Chair of the Board’s Building a Brighter Future Committee and a member of the Audit and Risk Committee, and the Charity Committee.
+Robert is Chair of the Board’s Finance and Operations Committee and a member of the Audit and Risk, and Charity Committees.

 Executive Directors and responsibilities